Agreements to sell or purchase a company

 As well as warranties, we include a form of disclosure letter.
-A disclosure letter provides additional comfort to the buyer.
+This letter provides additional comfort to the buyer.

-We provide example text so that you can see how a disclosure letter works and what style you could use.
+We provide example text so that you can see how they work and what style you could use.
 Your wording can be added easily.

 Extensive drafting notes